 There’s a lot to like about the Folger FT-5, but not many of its best features are noticeable at first glance.
 Take the frame, for instance: it’s highly resistant to vibrations, meaning your prints should fail less often.
 There’s also the ability to use it with either a 110 or 220V input, which is fantastic for overseas users.

 There’s no WiFi functionality, but there rarely is in this price range.
 Instead, you can move model files directly from your PC, on a USB thumb drive, or an SD card.
 You’ll also have to find your own modelling software, since there isn’t any included.
-However, with free options like Cura available, this isn’t much of an issue.
+However, with free options like Cura available, this isn’t much of a problem.

 At around $500, the Folger FT-5 R2 isn’t the cheapest 3D printer around.
 That said, it’s also far from the most expensive.
 Since it can be fully assembled in under an hour and doesn’t require any additional extruder heads, expensive filaments, or add-ons, there’s actually a fairly low initial time and financial cost involved.